BostonGlobe/archive-laravel/README.md

 1. `composer install`.
 This installs PHP dependencies.
 2. `docker compose up`.
 This sets up the containers that run the PHP.
 3. `npm install`.
 This installs Bootstrap and Vite (CSS and JavaScript bundler).
 4. `npm run dev`.
 This will watch and compile the SASS.
-This requires Node V. 16 or greater.
+Requires Node V. 16 or greater.

 To index files for ElasticSearch:
 1. Open a Terminal in the project root.